rkgofiitk/academic-issues.github.io/Topics/talking_about_coaching.md

 We possibly cannot over-emphasize the reluctance of Indians to take risks.
 It is a case of survival of an entire family a typical middle-class Indian.
 If one member succeeds in becoming an Administrative cadre officer, a Police Officer, a Doctor, an engineer, or a corporate honcho, the family survives.
 The coaching industry thrives on this mindset.
 Corruption has permeated every strata of society.
-There is a fixer everywhere given the right price.
+There is a fixer ("a service dispenser") everywhere given the right price.
 Most often people fall prey to cheaters and scammers.
 Yet, desperation gets the better of them.
 Laws exist but the apparatus for dispensing justice is woefully inadequate.
 Our courts function as if Indians are "immortals."
 Leakage at every stage has made people lose faith in every system.
 After all, it is a zero-sum game to be a middle-class